gerickt/gerickt/README.md

 - 🌱 I’m currently learning **Django and Data Science**

-- 👯 I’m looking to collaborate on [Budibase](https://github.com/Budibase/budibase)
+- 👯 I’m looking to collaborate as Bakend

-- 🤝 I’m looking for help with [Superset](https://github.com/apache/superset)

 - 👨‍💻 All of my projects are available at [https://gerick.dev](https://gerick.dev)

-- 📝 I regularly write articles on [https://blog.gerick.dev](https://blog.gerick.dev)

-- 💬 Ask me about **Python, Azure, Data Pipelines, Web-Scraping**
+- 💬 Ask me about **Python, Azure, Data Pipelines, Web-Scraping, Linux**

 - 📫 How to reach me **me@gerick.dev**